biointec/nexus/README.md

     .
     ├── build
     ├── cmake
+    ├── libdivsufsort
+    ├── longestcommonprefix
     ├── radixSA64
     ├── search_schemes
     ├── src
+    ├── sux
+    ├── CMakeLists.txt
-    └── sux
+    └── README.md

 In this example we will build the implicit representation of the compressed de Bruijn graph for a pan-genome of four E. coli strains.
 To do this, we will create an `example` folder.
 To create this folder, navigate to the nexus folder.
 Here, enter the following command
 ```bash
 mkdir example
 ```
 To this new directory, copy the example file found [here](https://github.com/biointec/nexus/releases/download/v1.0.0/EscherichiaColi4Strains.txt).
 These are four E. coli strains (accession numbers FM180568, CP000247, CP001671, and CP000468) where all non-ACGT characters were replaced accordingly.
 They were appended to each other with the '%' separation character in between them.
 The sentinel character '$' was also appended to the end of this file.
+No newlines are present.

 To build the implicit representation of the compressed de Bruijn graph for a minimum node length of `k = 20`, navigate to the `build` folder and run the following command: